A distant strobe.

 Where is everyone?
 Where have they all gone?

 The rotating bezel of her lens fails to conjure Happiness.
 Panic grips her mind and her thoughts come in ephemeral flashes, mimicking her sporadic breaths.
-Evacuation?
-Power outage?
-Extradition?
 The possible implications are too numerous for her mind to compute into probabilities.
 She could not even remember how long it had been since last she had surfaced.

 Think, damn it.

 Her hands tremble as she slides the anachronistic calculator into her coat pocket and slips cautiously out of the maintenance tunnel.
 Leaning against a grey padded wall, she enshrouds her head in her hood and lifts a scarf across the bridge of her nose.
 The City in the Sky was never this dark.
-Not even in its darkest hours and it was meant to be day.
-An unpleasant feeling begins to form at the back of her mind.
+Not even in its darkest hours, and it was meant to be day.
+An unpleasant feeling begins to take shape at the back of her mind.

+A rumble grows beneath her feet.
 The distant strobe comes again.
 Father!
 The word flashes red behind her eyes.
-Emboldened by fear, she crawls out from her hiding place and, using the intermittent strobe as a sonar to inform her movements, she sets forth, picking her way stealthily through the suffocating darkness.
-A soft halo filters through the obscurity as she nears her father’s box-shaped house.
+Emboldened by fear, she crawls out from her hiding place and, using the intermittent strobe as a sonar to inform her movements, she sets forth picking her way stealthily through the suffocating darkness.
+A soft halo filters through the dense obscurity as she nears her father’s box-shaped house.
 Here and there, she catches hints of movement coming from inside.
 Dashing from shadow to shadow she gains a position at the foot of a window.
-What madness is this?, she wonders at a loss for answers.
-She rises furtively to steal a glance, thoroughly mystified as to what her reconnaissance will reveal.
-Then, just as gradually, she shrinks back from the window, prey to utter bewilderment.
+What madness is this?, she wonders at a loss.
+Counting down from five with controlled breaths, thoroughly mystified as to what her reconnaissance will reveal, she rises furtively to steal a glance.
+Then, she shrinks back from the window, utter bewilderment painted across her face.

-Of any possible outcomes, this seemed to her the least imaginable.
+Of any possible outcomes, the one she beheld seemed to her the least imaginable.
 Inside the house, life followed on unperturbed.
 Unfazed by whatever calamity had caused the desertion of the City in the Sky.

-Lacking the luxury of options, she bares her teeth and leaps out of hiding, whips around to the front steps and calls out for her father.
-Her tone remains steady, despite her scrambled insides.
+Cornered, lacking the luxury of options, she bares her teeth and leaps out of hiding, whips around to the front steps and calls out for her father.
+Her tone remains fairly steady, despite her scrambled insides.
 A faint rustle of newspaper comes from the kitchen, followed by dragging slippered footsteps as her father steps up from the breakfast table and walks unhurriedly towards the front door.

 What is it?, he asks, through the screen door, from all outward appearances, unconcerned.

-What is it?, she thinks incredulously, awed into silence.
+What is it?, she thinks, awed into silence.
 A few drops travel from her unblinking eyes.

 He studies her curiously for an eternal instant, measuring the situation.
 Then, at last, his features relax.
 As though relieved of some terrible burden.
 She gasps audibly, a hand drawn across her mouth.
 The swinging door closes behind him.
 Calmly, he steps forth, sits on the house stairs and sighs.
 She stays awhile motionless before him, aghast.